cheezgi/kitten-projects/README.md

 Just having a bit of fun with the
 [Kitten programming language](https://github.com/evincarofautumn/kitten).

+I also have tried (and failed) to make a Syntastic plugin for Kitten.

 I've found it really interesting both as a functional programming language and a concatenative one.
 I found the functional part easy, having experience (however limited) with Scheme, but the concatenative part was something to